MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 To deploy the blog, I simply use Github Wokflow which build and publish it with Github Pages.
 Here, you can adopt several strategy for your own deployment.

 I started with everytime that I was pushing the code, it deploy.
 It gave me no time after saving to read again my articles.
 Then I put it on `workflow_dispatch`, so I manually trigger the workflow to publish it.
-But the proper way to do, I just push on branch call `gh-pages` then merge it with the main so it trigger the publication only when it arrive on the main branch.
+But the proper way to do, I just push on branch `gh-pages` which is set as the default then merge it with the main so it trigger the publication only when it arrive on the main branch.

+In the settings for branch protection, an option "Require a pull request before merging" prevent to directly commit on `main`.

 I will not put all the workflow code, his you can get it [here](https://github.com/MozeBaltyk/mozebaltyk.github.io/tree/main/.github/workflows).